zhmcclient/python-zhmcclient/docs/concepts.rst

 Filtering
 ---------

-Some methods (e.g. :meth:`~zhmcclient.BaseManager.list` or
-:meth:`~zhmcclient.BaseManager.find`) support the concept of resource filtering.
-This concept allows narrowing the set of returned resources based upon matching their resource properties against filter arguments.
+The resource lookup methods on manager objects support the concept of resource filtering.
+This concept allows narrowing the set of returned resources based upon the matching of filter arguments.

-The filter arguments are used to construct filter query parameters in the HMC operations, so that they are processed on the server side by the HMC.

-The methods that support resource filtering either have keyword arguments ``**filter_args``, or have a parameter ``filter_args`` that can be `None` for no filtering or a dictionary to enable filtering.
-In both cases, ``filter_args`` is a dictionary.
+The methods that support resource filtering, are:

+* :meth:`~zhmcclient.BaseManager.findall`
+* :meth:`~zhmcclient.BaseManager.find`
+* :meth:`~zhmcclient.BaseManager.list`

-The dictionary keys specify the names of the resource properties that need to match for the resource to be included in the result.
-A resource is included in the result only if all resource properties specified in the dictionary match.
+A resource is included in the result only if it matches all filter arguments (i.e. this is a logical AND between the filter arguments).

+A filter argument specifies a property name and a match value.

+Any resource property may be specified in a filter argument.
+The zhmcclient implementation handles them in an optimized way: Properties that can be filtered on the HMC are actually filtered there (this varies by resource type), and the remaining properties are filtered on the client side.

+For the :meth:`~zhmcclient.BaseManager.findall` and :meth:`~zhmcclient.BaseManager.find` methods, an additional optimization is
+implemented: If the "name" property is specified as the only filter argument, an optimized lookup is performed that uses a name-to-URI cache in this manager object.

-The dictionary value specifies how the corresponding resource property matches:
+The match value specifies how the corresponding resource property matches:

-* For resource properties of type String (as per the resource's data model in the :term:`HMC API`), the dictionary value is interpreted as a regular expression that must match the actual resource property value.
+* For resource properties of type String (as per the resource's data model in the :term:`HMC API`), the match value is interpreted as a regular expression that must match the actual resource property value.
 The regular expression syntax used is the same as that used by the Java programming language, as specified for the ``java.util.regex.Pattern`` class (see http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).

-* For resource properties of type String Enum, the dictionary value is interpreted as an exact string that must be equal to the actual resource property value.
+* For resource properties of type String Enum, the match value is interpreted as an exact string that must be equal to the actual resource property value.

-* TBD: What happens for other types of resource properties?
+* For resource properties of other types, the match value is interpreted as an exact value that must be equal to the actual resource property value.

-* If the dictionary value is a list or a tuple, the resource matches if any item in the list or tuple matches.
+* If the match value is a list or a tuple, a resource matches if any item in the list or tuple matches (i.e. this is a logical OR between the list items).

 Examples: